New Faculty Experience

 Becoming Community

 The first-year experience of a full-time faculty member is marked by transitions: the teacher’s focus is continuously expanding to include aspects of the college community that were previously not within view.
-Mesa Community College ‘s New Faculty Experience, a year-long, series of dialogues and seminars, facilitates these transitions by providing information, activities, and interactions that integrate the new residential faculty member into the life of the college.
+Mesa Community College’s New Faculty Experience, a year-long series of dialogues and seminars, facilitates these transitions by providing information, activities, and interactions that integrate the new residential faculty member into the life of the college and provide the faculty with valuable knowledge and support to be successful educators.

 Assumptions